MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/copilot-agent-faq.md

 </br>
 <details>

-<summary> Microsoft 365 Copilot includes my plugin in the response, but Microsoft 365 Copilot’s response doesn’t meet my expectations.
+<summary> Microsoft 365 Copilot includes my agent in the response, but Microsoft 365 Copilot’s response doesn’t meet my expectations.
 What should I do?</summary>

 Use the downvoting option in the Microsoft 365 Copilot reply and prefix your reply with [MessageExtension].